'Skinny Dipping' Black Bear Escapes Heat In Bethlehem Family's Pool

-BETHLEHEM, Pa (CBS) – A black bear escapes the heat by taking a dip in a backyard pool in one Bethlehem neighborhood.
+BETHLEHEM, Pa (CBS) – A black bear escaped the heat by taking a dip in a backyard pool in one Bethlehem neighborhood.
 It was an eventful Sunday morning when the family living along Millard Street looked outside to find a bear taking a dip in their pool.

 Bethlehem Police provided some pictures of the bear as he looked to cool off on a hot day.